 The next two sections explain the low-level API and the Python high-level API in more detail.
+The last section, High-level APIs in other languages, presents APIs available for other popular programming languages.

 6.2 The low-level API